 It’s a journey inspired to mug up on a particular history.
 Bale Mountains named after a formerly high powered Muslim State, that was discovered in Bale during the 11-th century.
-Bale is the original state of Muslim.
-Bale was the base of the 13-th century Arabian Missionary Sheikh Hussein who left a still existing legacy of his shrine – The Sof Omar Caves.
+Bale is the original state of Muslim, it was also the base of the 13-th century Arabian Missionary Sheikh Hussein who left a still existing legacy of his shrine.
 Thus, these historical facts answered the “why” induced by roadside authentic everyday life spectacles – the local unique way of living, clothing and bamboo fenced small colorful mosques dotted here and there.

 It’s a journey which incorporated gastronomic experience of a particular culture – Taste Of Bale.
 Golden barley farm fields, was not only an eye vista as Barley appeared on a plate as one of Oromia’s delicious delicacies famously known as Chechebsa.
 From the farm fields, potato ended up being deliciously warming companion in a very cold evening out on the mountains.
 Traditional beehives, on one of unique trees of Bale, magically appeared as traditional mild mead – Birze.
 Fresh picked from a garden and steamed Collard Green which locally known as Gomen with home baked bread, distinctively unique delicacies of Bale from Harenna forest village Rira, and seasonally harvested wild forest coffee from Harenna forest in a cup for a soul.